-Chargeback management firms will assist you with data integrations like these as part of building up your chargeback defenses and developing a comprehensive strategy for dealing with chargebacks at every point in the dispute cycle.
+Chargeback management firms can assist with data integrations like these as part of building up your chargeback defenses and developing a comprehensive strategy for dealing with chargebacks at every point in the dispute cycle.

-Every transaction that Order Insight stops from turning into a chargeback is a useful source of data as well.
+Every transaction that Order Insight stops from turning into a chargeback is a useful source of data.
 From Order Insight analytics you can learn how many chargebacks you’ve prevented, which chargeback reason codes Order Insight could not prevent, which issuers generate the most dispute activity for you, and what data was used to deescalate Order Insight disputes the most frequently.

 It’s also worth taking a close look at which disputes made it as far as the next phase in the cycle, and whether you exchanged any communications with the customer during this time.
 If you had the opportunity to issue a refund but failed to take it, it’s important to understand how and why that happened.

-Companies like Chargeback Gurus who have been specializing in chargeback management for years can assist merchants large and small in devising chargeback prevention strategies, implementing tools like Order Insight, and turning your raw data into the reports and analytics that can show you exactly what you need to do to get a growing chargeback problem under control.
+Companies like Chargeback Gurus who have been specializing in chargeback management for years can assist merchants in devising chargeback prevention strategies, implementing tools like Order Insight, and turning raw data into reports and analytics that can show you exactly what you need to do to get your chargebacks under control.